atpy/atpy.github.com/source/tables.rst

 Tables
 ======

 The ``Table`` class is the basic entity.
 It consists of table data and metadata.
 The data is stored using a Numpy record array.
-The metadata includes units, null values, and column descriptions.
+The metadata includes units, null values, and column descriptions, as well as general comments and keywords.

 Data can be stored in the table using many of the Numpy types, including booleans, 8, 16, 32, and 64-bit signed and unsigned integers, 32 and 64-bit floats, and strings.
 Not all file formats and databases support reading and writing all of these types -- for more information, see :ref:`File Formats and Numeric Types <formats>`.